elementary-Inc/blog/_posts/2019-01-28-appcenter-website-updates.md

 We also recently added a way to reset the “not on elementary OS” setting, a common user request: simply hit the new “Reset Preferences” button on the bottom of the home page.
 Thanks to community contributor [Spencer Kuzara](https://github.com/kodaxx) for putting in the work to ship that.
 We’ve also made a handful of small improvements to when app links (like the app’s homepage or issue tracker) are displayed to make that more reliable.

 Want to make the site even better?
 Like everything we do at elementary, it’s open source and open to collaboration [on GitHub](https://github.com/elementary/appcenter-web).
 File an issue, submit a PR, or fork it and build your own thing!

-*Thank you to everyone who’s shared or bought an app on AppCenter, our supporters on [Bountysource](https://salt.bountysource.com/teams/elementary) and [Patreon](https://www.patreon.com/elementary), and those who’ve purchased a copy of [elementary OS](https://elementary.io/) or merch from [our store](https://elementary.io/store/).
-Every contribution helps make all of this possible, and we wouldn’t be here without you!
-If you’d like to help improve elementary OS, don’t hesitate to [Get Involved](https://elementary.io/get-involved)!*